Skip to main content

 If the K3s cluster is managed by Rancher, you should use the Rancher UI to manage upgrades.

-• If the K3s cluster was imported into Rancher, Rancher will manage the system-upgrade-controller deployment and plans.
-Do not follow the steps on this page.
+• If the K3s cluster was imported (registered) into Rancher, Rancher will by default manage the system-upgrade-controller deployment and plans.
+Do not follow the steps on this page unless you have disabled version management in Rancher.

 • If the K3s cluster was provisioned by Rancher, Rancher will use system agent to manage version upgrades.
 Do not follow the steps on this page.

-• If the K3s cluster is not managed Rancher, you may follow the steps below.
+• If the K3s cluster is not managed by Rancher, you may follow the steps below.

 For more details on the design and architecture of the system-upgrade-controller or its integration with K3s, see the following Git repositories: